Peter G. Makaroff — a Doukhobor for all times

 In 1970 his death was announced in this article with his photo: "Peter G. Makaroff dies", StarPhoenix (Saskatoon), 7 December 1970, page 3.

-In 1962 he was included in an article: 'These Doukhobors Are Different', in Star Weekly Magazine (Toronto), which I scanned and posted.
+In 1962 he was featured this Sunday magazine article: 'These Doukhobors Are Different' (Internet Archive), in Star Weekly and Canadian Magazine (Toronto), which you can read as a flip-book at the Internet Archive, and as a PDF.

 In 1926 he was a member of the Saskatoon young men's 'Eclectic Club'.